haziqk12211/Implementation-of-Improved-SAR-Image-Semantic-Segmentation-Deeplabv3-using-FPPM/README.md

 ---

->GLobal accuracy increase is around 3%, a very similar increase to paper result with SAR dataset with 5 classes
+>Global accuracy increase is around 3%, a very similar increase to paper result with SAR dataset with 5 classes

 ## Project Structure